-organissimo's goal is to extend the tradition of the classic organ-led combos of the 1960s into the modern age.
-Buildling upon the great foundation laid by the past masters, but incorporating modern elements, organissimo's focus is on original material and cultivating a unique group sound.
-All three members contribute equally and bring their diverse musical tastes to the band, producing a multi-layered whole....
+organissimo's consistent goal over the last 14 years and into the future is to venture beyond the tradition of the classic organ-led combos of the 1960s into the post modern age, building upon the great foundation laid by the past masters, but incorporating contemporary elements. organissimo's focus is on original material and cultivating a unique group sound.
+All three members contribute equally and bring their diverse musical tastes to the band, producing a multi-layered whole.